triton-inference-server/tutorials/Quick_Deploy/OpenVINO/README.md

 ```

 ### 6. Run the Triton Client in the same location as the `client.py` file, install dependencies, and query the server
+Building a client requires three basic points.
+First, we setup a connection with the Triton Inference Server.
+Second, we specify the names of the input and output layer(s) of our model.
+And last, we send an inference request to the Triton Inference Server.
 ```
 docker run -it --rm --net=host -v ${PWD}:/workspace/ nvcr.io/nvidia/tritonserver:24.04-py3-sdk bash
 ```